BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/advanced_rules.md

 If during the End Phase of a turn a Sentry is within 3" of an enemy model and can draw Line of Sight to them, then the alarm will be raised.
 If a Sentry was hit by a Shooting Attack and was not slain, and has not been removed as a casualty (or otherwise incapacitated), then during the End Phase of that turn they will raise the alarm.

 Once the alarm has been raised, Sentries will act normally from that point onwards.
-Sentries

 ## FIGHTING AT NIGHT